r3nanp/my-powershell-config/README.md

 ### Configure profile

 ```
-> Into your powershell execute this command:
+> Into your powershell, execute this command:

 $ if (!(Test-Path -Path $PROFILE )) { New-Item -Type File -Path $PROFILE -Force }
 notepad $PROFILE
 ```

-<a href="/settings/theming.psm1"> And copy profile configuration in settings</a>
+<a href="/settings/profile.ps1"> And copy profile configuration in settings</a>